hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 The relationship between Elm and JavaScript frequently made my brain melt a little bit.
 Part of the idea with the Elm code is that the Elm code has no side effects.
+Your program has an entry point, and it receives some parameters, and depending on what the parameters, are, it resolves to some value, and that's it.
+You don't use it to actually _do_ anything, you just take in some parameters, and use those to deterministically produce a single value.

+Here are some things you can't "do":

+* You can't make a network request.
+* You can't look up the current time
+* You can't write to local storage

+Here's what you can do:

+You can define these 3-ish entrypoints, each of which answers a single question:

+1. `init` -- what is the initial state of the application?
+1. `update` -- if, hypothetically, someone _were_ to interact with the application, how might that change the state of the application?
+1. `view` -- what does the application look like, based on the current state of the application?

+Each of these is totally pure and has no side effects.
+But like, of course, we... do want to have side effects.
+So while you can't "do" those things in Elm, you can use Elm to do those things.
+Here's what I mean:
-But the Elm code compiles to JavaScript code, and gets run as JavaScript code in a browser.
+The Elm code compiles to JavaScript code, and gets run as JavaScript code in a browser.
+And JavaScript can do whatever it wants.
-So when the Elm code wants to have a side effect, it's this sort of coy two step process:
+So when you want to write some Elm code that has a side effect, it's this sort of coy two step process:

 1. whisper a "command" into the air, for example: would someone please [make this network request?][elm-get]
 2. describe what should happen if someone _did_ perform that command